mihirmes/sharpe-optimization/README.md

 - **Portfolio Optimization**: Simulate and optimize portfolios with thousands of iterations to find the one with the highest Sharpe Ratio.
 - **Interactive Visualization**: Visualize the efficient frontier and the distribution of simulated portfolios.
 - **Portfolio Composition**: View the composition of the optimized portfolio in a pie chart.
-- **Customizable Inputs**: Choose from predefined ticker sets or input your custom list.
+- **Customizable Inputs**: Choose from predefined Vanguard ETF sets.
 Adjust the number of portfolio simulations to control precision and computational time.

 ## How to Use